The CSS Box Model explained

 CSS provides several ways to create different kinds of box elements.
 First, you can use padding to add extra space to the elements.
 The best way to use this technique is to separate elements with different contents.
 For example, padding is often used to create a clear space between a page’s background and an element’s content.
 It’s also helpful in separating content and images.
 But it’s important to note that padding is only one part of the box model.

 You can also use the border element to create a border around the element.
 This can give it more definition and enhance its appearance.
 It can also add functionality, such as framing an image or a link.
-You can also use advanced CSS to make the border appear only when the mouse hovers over an element and disappear when the user moves away.
+You can also use advanced CSS to make the border appear only when the mouse hovers over an element and disappears when the user moves away.

 The first element in a box has a bottom and top border.
 Therefore, the margins of the second line are the same as the top and bottom margins of the first line.
 This means that the top and bottom margins of the second element will be adjacent to the bottom and right margins of the first box.